Warning: Occasional pithy humor and light-hearted sarcasm ahead.

 - Arthur C. Clarke’s Third Law

-This debate about the possible versus the impossible happens in many corners of the internet, but typically many technical folks who delve into aspects of AI tend to debate the most intensely.
+This debate about the possible versus the impossible happens in many corners of the internet, but typically many technical folks who delve into aspects of AI tend to engage in conversations the most intensely.

 Which begs the question: Where does this leave the rest of humanity that may not be technical, and for whom AI is a totally foreign entity?